hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 In order to build a custom integration, you must have a server capable of receiving requests from Terraform Cloud and responding with a status update to a supplied callback URL.
 When creating an event hook you supply an endpoint url to receive the hook.
 We send a test POST to the supplied URL, which must respond with a 200 in order for the event hook to be created.

+This feature relies heavily on the proper parsing of [plan JSON output](../../../internals/json-format.html).
+When sending this output to an external system, be certain that system can properly interpret the information provided.

 ## Integration Details

 When a run reaches the pre apply phase and an event hook is triggered, the supplied URL will receive details about the run in a payload similar to the one below.
 The server receiving the event hook should respond `200 OK`, or the hook will be retried.